• English

 There are two possible scenarios:

-• The departure is guaranteed at the time of booking, quite simply.
+• The departure is confirmed at the time of booking.

 • The departure is not guaranteed and/or there are not enough people registered for this trip.
 In this case, we will do everything possible to enable you to travel on the dates you have chosen.
 Alternatively, we can offer to reschedule your trip or provide you with a credit note.